Advertisement

 Sarah Monette and Katherine Addison are the same person.

-She has published more than fifty short stories, seven solo novels, and four collaborations with her friend Elizabeth Bear.
-Her most recent novel is The Witness for the Dead (Tor Books, 2021).
-The Goblin Emperor (Tor, 2014) won the 2015 Locus Award for Best Fantasy Novel and was a finalist for the Hugo, the Nebula, and the World Fantasy Award.
-The Angel of the Crows (Tor, 2020) was also a finalist for the Locus Award.
+She has published more than sixty short stories, eight solo novels, and four collaborations with her friend Elizabeth Bear.
+Her most recent novel is The Grief of Stones (Tor Books, 2022).
+The Goblin Emperor (Tor Books, 2014) won the 2015 Locus Award for Best Fantasy Novel and was a finalist for the Hugo, the Nebula, and the World Fantasy Award.

 She is adjunct faculty for Ashland University’s low-residency MFA program.